History

 Our Approach

 At DSA, we shape our history curriculum to ensure it is fully inclusive and accessible to every child.
-Our aim is to fulfil the requirements of the National Curriculum for History by providing a broad, balanced and carefully differentiated curriculum that weaves British Values throughout.
+Our aim is to fulfil the requirements of the National Curriculum for History by providing a broad, balanced and carefully curated curriculum that weaves British Values throughout.
 We ensure the progressive development of historical concepts, knowledge and skills, and give children meaningful opportunities to study life in the past.

-We strive to deliver a high-quality history curriculum that inspires curiosity and fascination about Britain’s past and the wider world.
 History at DSA is rooted in real people, real places and real events.
 It explores sequence, time and chronology, and develops children’s understanding of evidence from the past.
 Pupils learn how past events and societies influence our lives today, what different civilisations were like, how they were governed, and what beliefs and cultures shaped people’s actions.
 Through this, children build a coherent chronological framework of significant events, periods and individuals.

 Children are encouraged to research independently, evaluate evidence critically, and debate their ideas thoughtfully—skills that are valued in further education, employment and adult life.